Family holding hands at sunset — torn apart by parental alienation

 How common is parental alienation?

 Parental alienation is far more common than most people realise.
-A 2019 U.S. population study found 13.4% of parents — over 22 million — report being targets of alienating behaviours (Harman, Leder-Elder & Kruk, 2019).
-A 2025 UK survey found 39-60% of separated parents experience alienating behaviours (Hine, 2025).
-An estimated 3.8 million children in the U.S. are moderately to severely alienated from a parent.
+A 2019 U.S. population study found 39.1% of parents — over 22 million — report being non-reciprocating targets of alienating behaviours, with 6.7% of those having moderately-to-severely alienated children (approximately 1.3% of the US population, or 3.8 million children) (Harman, Leder-Elder & Biringen, 2019).
+A 2025 UK survey found 39-60% of separated parents experience alienating behaviours (Hine, Harman, Leder-Elder & Bates, 2025).

 Is parental alienation recognised as a form of abuse?

-Do alienated children eventually reunite with the alienated parent?
+Do alienated children later reconnect with the alienated parent?

 What are the long-term effects of parental alienation on children?